 Good dental health begins with the proper diet

 The wrong kinds of food can cause dental distress in pets.
 Feeding your dog a dry food rather than a moist, canned one will, through its mild abrasive action on the teeth, help remove the bacterial plaque that can harden into tartar.
 Dry food also provides adequate chewing exercise and gum stimulation.
 Avoid giving your pet sweets and table scraps as they may also increase plaque and tartar formation.
 Your vet may recommend the use of special dry foods designed to reduce plaque and tartar buildup, especially if your pet is prone to dental problems due to their breed or individual genetic history.

 Brushing your pet's teeth

-Cats can have their teeth brushed in order to eliminate the dental plaque that can cause tooth decay and the formation of tartar, which can lead to gum disease.
-You should begin a regular, daily brushing routine as soon as you bring your new kitten home.
-Even older cats can be trained to accept having their teeth brushed.
+Dogs can have their teeth brushed in order to eliminate the dental plaque that can cause tooth decay and the formation of tartar, which can lead to gum disease.
+You should begin a regular, daily brushing routine when your puppy is between six and eight weeks of age.
+Even older dogs can be trained to accept having their teeth brushed.
 You simply need to introduce the activity gradually and make the experience a positive one for your pet.
 Reassure and praise them profusely throughout the process and reward them with a very special treat when it’s finished.
 Here’s how it can be done:

-• Start by dipping a finger in tuna water or warm water.
+• Start by dipping a finger in beef stock for dogs.

 • Rub this finger gently over your pet’s gums and one or two teeth.